TrueConf Group Capabilities

 Displaying connection status and device IP address

-Displaying the connection status to the SIP registrar
+Display of connection status to SIP registrar

 Speaker mute indicator